lipeidong1999/Single-ion-phonon-laser-sensing/MATLAB_Code/README.md

 # MATLAB Code for Fig. 2(b)

-This script processes the BSB Rabi oscillation data for datasets A1–A4 and B1–B4 and generates the fitting results.
+This script processes the experimental data for datasets A1–A4 and B1–B4 and generates the results.

 ## Requirements
 - MATLAB (tested on R2025a)